 Started in 2006 by Scottish engineer David Irvine, MaidSafe are the core developers of the SAFE Network.
 It’s a small team comprised of: thinkers, inventors, tinkerers, PHDs, engineers and designers.
 Although based in Ayr, Scotland, we work remotely with talents from many different cultures and countries, reflecting the users that we serve.
 Despite this variety, we all share a single mission: providing security and privacy for everyone.

-To get started simply download the SAFE Browser and enter a SAFE site into the address bar.
-Some sample SAFE sites:
+Then all you need to do is download the SAFE Browser and enter a SAFE site into the address bar and that's you browsing the SAFE Network.

 Here’s a step-by-step Guide:

 The SAFE Network is made up of nodes called Vaults.
 A Vault is a program that runs on a device which connects the machine to the Network.
 Collectively, Vaults manage the storage of all data on the Network by managing the movement of chunks of encrypted user data that are stored across the Network.
 No Farmer (user) can ever decrypt a chunk of data that his or her Vault receives and, in return for providing the storage capacity to the Network, is rewarded with Safecoin.